29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+1. I think that cooperation of every member is key in groupworks, and being a fair contributor to the group is what I found useful in this activity.
+2. I have watched quite the videos on where differential equations can be used and applied to (such as fluid simulations), and I'm excited to try them out myself.
+3. Patience and perseverance was a value that I picked up in this activity since you really needed it to make it through the pile of schoolworks about Math.

 ### Which of the Performance Tasks you did well in?
 Why?
 #### **3rd Quarter**

 For the most part, I did well in all, there was just some incosistency, but so far, so good.

 #### **4th Quarter**

+I have done well in all the performance tasks this quarter, and I am quite impressed of myself myself.

 ### In what Performance Task do you need to improve?
 How?
 #### **3rd Quarter**